elok/CarND-Lanelines-P1/README.md

 ### 2. Shortcomings

-One potential shortcoming would be what would happen when ...
-Another shortcoming could be ...

-1. Tweaking parameters for canny and hough lines.
-2. Horizontal hough lines.
-Had to tweak the region of interest.
+* I found it difficult to determine the 'perfect' parameters for the canny and hough lines functions.
+Sometimes tweaking a parameter would produce better results with the static images but worse results with the video.
+I took a more conservative approach and would scale back the parameters to have more 'confident' lines knowing that they might be too short.
+The following are two examples:
+  * ![alt text][image4]
+  * ![alt text][image5]
-3. Jittery lines across frames in the video.
-Had to figure out how to cache previous frames used for averaging.
+* Another shortcoming are jittery lines across frames in the video.
+I had a hard time deciding how to fix this.
+I decided to use a queue as a cache for previous frames used for averaging.
+This turned out to work pretty well.

-![alt text][image4]
-![alt text][image5]
+* The challenge video was indeed challenging -- I noticed the hood is visible and generating horizontal hough lines however, I couldn't remove them without affecting the other videos.

 ### 3. Improvements

-A possible improvement would be to ...
-Another potential improvement could be to ...

-1. Perhaps using the same logic across different color channels and then averaging them.
+* Perhaps I could run the same pipeline across different color channels and then average them.
+I'm wondering if other color channels would provide me with better results in tougher situations like shadows.
-2. Instead of extrapolating a straight line, perhaps we can fit to a polynomial line to take into account curve lane lines.
+* Instead of extrapolating a straight line, perhaps we can fit to a polynomial line to take into account curve lane lines.
+* I wish I could better determine the region of interest dynamically.
+For example, the region of interest for the challenge video is different but I've somewhat hardcoded for the other two videos.